Freymaurer/astro-poc/src/pages/details/documentation-principle.md

 ![Documentation Principle](/documentation-principle-Datamap-XLSX.png)

-The Datamap holds an important spot in the ARCs annotatation principle.
-It allows to statically schematize and annotate data entities,often orthogonally to the provenance annotation.
-By colocating the Datamap and Data within your ARC, you keep the dataset’s internal structure transparent, bind it to shared vocabularies, and make fragment-level provenance and reuse straightforward for both humans and machines
+The Datamap holds an important spot in the ARCs annotation principle.
+It allows to statically schematize and annotate data entities, often orthogonally to the provenance annotation.
+By co-locating the Datamap and dataset within your ARC, you keep the dataset’s internal structure transparent, bind it to shared vocabularies, and make fragment-level provenance and reuse straightforward for both humans and machines.

 ----------